-The BBG-1002-2UDX-DI video subsystem provides the functions described below.
+The BBG-1002-2UDX video subsystem provides the functions described below.

-Input Video Select
+Input Video Select/Quality Check Functions

-Used in common as a routing source for both Path 1/Path 2 is a GUI-based control that allows the card to select from up to four 3G/HD/SD-SDI inputs.
+Used in common as a routing source for both Path 1/Path 2 is a GUI-based control that allows selecting from up to four 3G/HD/SD-SDI inputs, and a SD CVBS analog video input.
 This function also allows processed outputs from one path to be routed to the alternate path input.
+For analog inputs, waveform-based ancillary data is preserved for extraction and usage later in the processing chain.

 The input can be selected using DashBoard manual control, set to failover to an alternate input upon loss of the target input, and can be externally selected via a GPIO interface.
 An input Allowed Rasters and Allowed Frame Rates filter allows inputs to be filtered (screened) for only user-allowed raster sizes and frame rates, with unallowed raster/rates being rejected as an input (input unlock).
-Reclocked copies of any SDI input can be outputted by the card when selected as a choice on the output crosspoint.
+Reclocked copies of any SDI input can be outputted by the unit when selected as a choice on the output crosspoint.